ChargePi/chargeflow/README.md

 - [ ] Validate messages from a file
 - [ ] Support for OCPP 2.1
 - [ ] Support for signed messages
+- [ ] Compatibility checks
+- [ ] Remote schema registry for vendors and models

 ## Installation